TimeDelta/auto-psych-nosology/README.md

 Psychiatric scoring outputs (psy_score, psy_evidence, boolean flags, and the final is_psychiatric decision) are carried through so that later models can weight nodes by clinical relevance.
 Nodes lacking these columns receive neutral defaults to keep the table schema consistent.

-The filtered node/edge frames are projected into a multiplex networkx.MultiDiGraph, preserving node metadata and relation labels.
+The filtered node/edge frames are projected into a multiplex graph, preserving node metadata and relation labels.
 During weighted projection each undirected edge receives a prior determined by its relation label and is modulated by the mean psychiatric score of its incident nodes, suppressing ties to weakly psychiatric neighbors while never dropping them outright.
 Finally, the pipeline streams the psychiatric subgraph into Parquet tables plus undirected, weighted GraphML files, yielding artifacts whose every node and edge has survived both the semantic filters and the psychiatric relevance scoring requirements described above.
+The final, filtered graph was 59786 nodes and 69248 edges.

 ### Preventing Biased Alignment
-Because the alignment metrics used to compare the emergent nosology with established frameworks (HiTOP and RDoC) can be artificially inflated if the same vocabulary appears in both the input graph and the target taxonomies, nodes corresponding to existing nosological systems are explicitly removed from the graph before partitioning.
+Because the alignment metrics used to compare the emergent nosology with established frameworks (HiTOP and RDoC) can be artificially inflated if the same vocabulary appears in both the input graph and the target taxonomies, an explicit node-level screen that scans every attribute (type tokens, source strings, identifiers, synonyms, DSM/ICD codes, etc.) and flags anything that looks like an existing diagnostic label was implemented.
-They are left in the original graph in order to make alignment calculations easier.
-This preserves semantically coherent nodes (symptoms, biomarkers, treatments, etc.) while keeping diagnostic labels available for later alignment checks and ensuring that the resulting graph structure emerges independently of existing nosological vocabularies.
-This entity-level masking substantially reduces over-masking and yields more biologically meaningful connectivity patterns versus a simple token-level method.
-Only after the final partitioning is complete will alignment metrics such as normalized mutual information and ARI be computed against HiTOP and RDoC categories.
-This ensures that any observed alignment reflects genuine structural similarities rather than trivial lexical overlap, preventing a biased alignment metric.
-Only 14 nodes out of 59786 that could interfere with this were identified as being left in the final graph during partitioning.
+The intended workflow ran this filter before partitioning so that only symptoms, biomarkers, treatments, and other non-nosological concepts would survive, leaving diagnostic vocabularies solely for downstream alignment checks.
+In practice, however, removing all those nodes disrupted the entire knowledge graph: every surviving edge touched at least one filtered vertex, so purging them collapsed the graph into isolated nodes (full degeneracy) and made partitioning impossible.
+To avoid that failure mode the graph used for training retains most of the nosology nodes.
+In the final graph used for partitioning, only 815 nosology-related nodes were removed and 11115 such nodes out of 59786 total nodes (18.6%) remained.

 ### Partitioning
 Two complementary strategies were tested for discovering mesoscale structure in the multiplex psychopathology graph.